arloan/appconf/README.md

 	conection: sqlite://awsome.db
 ```

-While when you are testing you app on your development machine, you want to use a specific sqlite database file located at `/home/arloan/awsome-db/test-2016.db`, how can I do?
-It's simple, place a file named `awsome.yaml` under `/home/arloan/.awsome/`, with the contents:
+While when you are testing you app on your development machine, you may want to use a specific sqlite database file located at `/home/arloan/awsome-db/test-2016.db`.
+That is simple, just place a file named `awsome.config.yaml` under `/home/arloan/.awsome/`, with the contents:

 ```yaml
 ---